 3.2.
-WORK COMPLETED IN 2018
+WORK COMPLETED IN 2019

 Areas of the Project that were disturbed and weed-prone, as well as areas where noxious weeds had been observed and treated in the past were visited to control noxious weeds.
 As the weather allowed, multiple treatments were made at all sites during the growing season.
+Appendix A contains figures A-1 through A-17 showing mapped locations of invasive species.